 Clery Report/Annual Security and Fire Safety Report

-The Annual Security and Fire Safety Report is completed by the Department of Public Safety to be in compliance with the Pennsylvania College & University Security Information Act (May 26, 1988, P.L.
+The Annual Security and Fire Safety Report is completed by the Department of Public Safety to be in compliance with the Drug-Free Schools & Communities Act, the Pennsylvania College & University Security Information Act (May 26, 1988, P.L.
 448, No. 73; and PA Leos.
 Serv.
-Act 1994-87) and with the U.S. Student Right to Know & Campus Security Act (Public Law 101-542).
+Act 1994-87), the U.S. Student Right to Know & Campus Security Act (Public Law 101-542), and the Jeanne Clery Disclosure of Campus Security Act.
 It is mandated that certain data be published on an annual basis by each institution of higher education in the Commonwealth of Pennsylvania, relating to the number and per-capita rate of certain types of crimes reported to have occurred at the institution, and the security measures that are in place to reduce the risk of criminal victimization for members of the community.
 In compliance with these requirements, Duquesne University is pleased to present the information to all students, employees and applicants to the University.

 An annual report is completed every year by October 1 containing three years of campus crime statistics.